Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/prizes/items/shields-banners.md

 1:
  # The name of the shield.
  DisplayName: '<bold><green>Fancy Shield</bold>'
- # The item needs to be SHIELD or BANNER
+ # The item needs to be shield or banner
  DisplayItem: 'shield'
- # The type of pattern you want on the shield.
+   # A list of patterns: https://jd.papermc.io/paper/1.21/org/bukkit/block/banner/PatternType.html
+   # The patterns don't need to be uppercased. you can type them lowercased along with the colors.
+   # Patterns have to be laid out in a specific order, otherwise it won't look right.
+   # This also applies to the Items section.
  Patterns:
-  - 'HALF_HORIZONTAL:RED'
-  - 'RHOMBUS_MIDDLE:BLACK'
-  - 'STRIPE_TOP:RED'
+   - "base:white"
-  - 'STRIPE_BOTTOM:WHITE'
+   - "gradient_up:light_gray"
-  - 'STRIPE_MIDDLE:BLACK'
+   - "straight_cross:light_blue"
-  - 'CIRCLE_MIDDLE:WHITE'
+   - "flower:light_blue"
 ```

 ### Item: option